STARS AND SOIL: CHAPTER THREE

 “Your responsibilities cannot be so great that you cannot enjoy time away from them.”

 “Ah, I see the weight of them on your shoulders.
 Gentle lady,” he stops and turns her to face him, his hand not leaving her back.
-Flinching away from his stare, his face too close, is not something can do, though she wants to slap him and run.
+Flinching away from his stare, his face too close, is not something she can do, though she wants to slap him and run.
 She meets his gaze.
 “Gentle lady, I insist you take more time for yourself.
 You found time to be my guest here; surely you can find time to do so again.”

 “I came here most selfishly, my lord.
 I came here on business.”
-Her years as the wife of a pirate taught quickly how to show no weakness, to keep a straight face while nervous.
+Her years as the wife of a pirate taught her quickly how to show no weakness, to keep a straight face while nervous.
 Though this is the first time in over a decade that she must put effort into this façade.

 “My lord, I am quite serious—”